Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ![.NET Source](media/dotnet-source-structure.png)

-- The `Models` project defines all the model classes rquired by RideShare
+- The `Models` project defines all the model classes required by RideShare
 - The `Shared` project contains all the services which are used by the functions to provide different functionality
 - The `Seeder` project contains some integration tests to pump trips through the solution
 - The `Drivers` Function App project contains the `Drivers` APIs
 - The `Trips` Function App project contains the `Trips` APIs
 - The `Passengers` Function App project contains the `Passengers` APIs
+- The `Orchestrators` Function App project contains the `Orchestrators`

-Some notes about the source code:
+The following are some notes about the source code:

 - The concept of `ServiceFactory` is used to create static singleton instances: